Skip to content

 3. Re-executes all code cells sequentially to restore kernel state

-4. Returns a summary: cell count, any errors during replay
+4. Returns a summary: cell count and any errors during replay

 Agent-friendly output

-The kernel auto-configures libraries for text-friendly output at startup:
+At startup, the kernel auto-configures libraries for text-friendly output:

 • Pandas — wide column display, increased row/column limits for readable tables